iam28th/SDE/README.md

 - Matplotlib 3.3.1
 - Seaborn 0.11.0

-Population dynamics modelling was implemented in Google colab (with free access).
+Population dynamics modelling was implemented in [Google colab](https://colab.research.google.com) (with free access plan).
 Language and libraries versions are the following:
 - Python 3.6.9
 - Numpy 1.19.4
 - Scipy 1.4.1